mpv-player/mpv/DOCS/edl-mpv.rst

 Using multiple segments requires you to specify all offsets and durations (also it was never tested whether it works at all).
 Interaction with ``mp4_dash`` may be strange.

+You can describe multiple sub-tracks by using multiple ``delay_open`` headers before the same source URL.
+(If there are multiple sub-tracks of the same media type, then the mapping to the real stream is probably rather arbitrary.)
+If the source contains tracks not described, a warning is logged when the delayed opening happens, and the track is hidden.

 This has the following parameters: